-Each year, with the declaration of readiness, the camp (or group of camps for the group of day camps sharing a plan), the camp must submit the prior year's annual camp improvement plan report to the camp assessment team lead.
-This report should include the followingelements:
+Each year, with the declaration of readiness, the camp must submit the prior year's annual camp improvement report.

+plan report to the camp assessment team lead.
+This report should include the following elements:

-- Each continuous camp improvement measure selected; - Its CCIP category(ies) and whether an areas of strength or improvement; - Brief synopsis of measures used to achieve goal; - The metrics used to track success; - The success criteria; - Whether the measure was successful or not.
+- Each continuous camp improvement measure selected. - Its CCIP category(ies) and whether an areas of strength or improvement. - Brief synopsis of measures used to achieve goal. - The metrics used to track success. - The success criteria. - Whether the measure was successful or not.

-The camp assessment team will use this information, plus the current's years measures, metrics, and measurements, to evaluate whether the camp is adequately participating in the continuous camp improvement program.
+The camp assessment team will use this information, plus the current years measures, metrics, and measurements, to evaluate whether the camp is adequately participating in the continuous camp improvement program.
 A camp is adequately participating if it is choosing goals that improve the participants' experience or safety or the quality of the program equipment and facilities, increase the number of participants, or improve the financial return to the council.
-The larger focus of the annual improvement plan is on safety, program quality and participant experience, as these are most in the control of the camp staff.
+The larger focus of the annual improvement plan is on safety, program quality and participant experience, as these are mostly in the control of the camp staff.